 Typically, both buyers and sellers are responsible for paying closing costs.
 For buyers, these include costs like attorney fees, inspection fees, and more.
 By offering to help pay a portion of the buyer’s closing costs in addition to your own, you may entice buyers who could use the extra cash.
 This is often a good alternative to reducing the sales price.

 Along the same lines as offering to cover closing costs, offering to pay for repairs is another way to help sweeten the deal for interested buyers.
 However, we caution you not to take on these repairs yourself.
 Instead, offer a credit to the buyers at closing to help them cover the cost of repairs or shave a little off your asking price.

 When you decide to list your home, it’s important to price your home competitively from the start.
 By doing so, it will be less likely that you need to reduce the price later on.
 It may feel like you’re losing out, but the alternative may be a home that sits on the market longer, which means you’ll be paying more for things like insurance, utilities, and possibly another mortgage.

 In a buyer’s market, the reality is that you may not get exactly what you were hoping for.
 Be open to negotiation and ready to compromise with interested buyers.
 Try to do everything you can to keep the sale alive and only walk away from deals that are obvious low-ball offers.

 Even though real estate markets are at the mercy of supply and demand, there’s a lot that can be done to position yourself for success, whether you’re a buyer or a seller.
 Use this knowledge to keep a pulse on what’s going on in your local market, and if you’re looking for more personalized advice as a buyer or seller, give us a ring.
-Our Jovio Real Estate Specialists are always available to answer your call!
+Our Jovio agents are always available to answer your call!